 Make Sure You Have Sufficient Working Lifejackets

 According to reports, a huge percentage of the people who drowned did so because they didn’t have a lifejacket.
 Therefore, it’s important that everyone on board has a working lifejacket before leaving the shore.
+Also, Always remember to cover for your pontoon boat.

 Take Your Vessel for Free Safety Check